auphonic/auphonic-mobile/README.md

 * Create an App at https://auphonic.com/api/apps/ and insert your API Keys in `JavaScript/APIKeys.js.rename`, copy the file to `APIKeys.js`
 * Run `Scripts/watch --once` to compile all resources.
 Run the script without the `--once` flag to watch for changes during development.
 * In Cordova, run `lib/ios/bin/update_cordova_subproject` to update Cordova references in the iOS project.
-* Android: Download and Install Eclipse and the Android SDK
+* Android: Download and Install the Android SDK
 * (optional) Download and install [Roboto](http://developer.android.com/design/style/typography.html)

 Run